dourish/secnd/README.md

 of the book I'd read on FORTH but not following any particular conventions about implementation.
 This one hews closer to the standard models for the interfunctioning of interpreter and compiler, the operation of IMMEDIATE words, and so on.
+Where in doubt, it follows ANS Forth although I'm being far from religious about it.

 FORTH was an abbreviation of "fourth", limited by the conventions of the filesystem on which it was written.
 "SECND" is an abbreviation